Imagine a sprinter running an Olympic race. He’s competing in the 1600 meter run.

 Companies like Nucor take the idea seriously: They pay bonuses to lower-level employees based on monthly production, not letting it wait until the end of the year.
 Essentially, the end of the maze happens every 30 days rather than once per year.
 The time between doing the work and the reward is shortened.

-The other takeaway comes to consumer behaviour, as referenced in the marketing paper.
+The other takeaway comes to consumer behavior, as referenced in the marketing paper.
 If you’re offering rewards for a specific action from your customer, do you reward them sooner, or later?

 Lastly, we might be able to harness the Hypothesis in our personal lives.